psilons/python-ent-tutorial/README.md

 Authentication and Authorization.
 However, we want to highlight some features in this topic:
-- HTTP(S) Authentication: HTTP form or headers(such as "Basic Auth"), most of the time you will a token/cookie which will be used in subsequent calls.
+- HTTP(S) Authentication: HTTP form or headers(such as "Basic Auth"), most of the time you will get a token/cookie which will be used in subsequent calls.

 - Kerberos based: Use current login information, so it realizes SSO.

 - Custom authentication, such oauth2

+Because of the unavailable external setup, we leave this out of our scope.
+However, they are very common in enterprise applications.